menu icon

 Biography

-Andy Goldsworthy is a British sculptor, photographer and environmentalist.
-He was born in 1956.
-He was brought up on the Harrogate side of Leeds in the green belt.
-Here he took on work as a farm labourer as a schoolboy and said that the repetitive nature of the work informed his future art.
-He studied Fine Art at Bradford College of Art from 1974 to 1975 and then at Preston Polytechnic from 1975 to 1978.
-He now lives in Dumfriesshire and travels the world undertaking commissions and creating works.
+In a diverse career spanning four decades, Andy Goldsworthy has become one of the most prominent and iconic contemporary British sculptors.
+Born in 1956, he was brought up on the Harrogate side of Leeds in the green belt, working as a farm labourer from a young age.
+The repetitive nature of the work informed his creative practice.
+He studied Fine Art at Bradford College of Art from (1974–5) and then at Preston Polytechnic (1975–8).
+In 1993, Goldsworthy received an honorary degree from the University of Bradford.
+He was an A.D.
+White Professor-At-Large in Sculpture at Cornell University 2000–6 and 2006–8.
+He now lives in Dumfriesshire and travels internationally to undertake commissions and create new works.

-Andy Goldsworthy produces site-specific sculpture and land art set in natural and rural settings.
+In photographs, sculptures, installations, and films, Goldsworthy documents his explorations of the effects of time, the relationship between humans and their natural surroundings, and the beauty in loss and regeneration.
 His art involves natural and found objects to create temporary and permanent sculptures that reflect the character of their environment.
-He is well known for his ephemeral pieces which are made from natural materials such as snow, ice, wood, flowers, leaves, sand, mud and twigs.
+He is well known for his ephemeral pieces which are made from natural materials such as snow, ice, wood, flowers, leaves, sand, mud and twigs, alongside works permanent – but ever-changing – works in stone.